fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 There are three types of constraints: countdowns, limitations, and resistances.

-- <em>Countdowns</em> create urgency.
+- _Countdowns_ create urgency.
 The bomb will blow in thirty seconds!
 The stagecoach will go off the cliff in two exchanges!
 The ritual will finish in one hour!
 You decide what unit of time you’ll use to create that urgency, but countdowns typically work in days, hours, minutes, or exchanges.
 The important thing is that there must be a consequence for the clock striking zero.
 It could be the arrival of more enemies or obstacles, someone’s death or transformation, or some sort of dramatic change to the status quo, making a new aspect.
-- <em>Limitations</em> prevent the PCs from taking certain actions.
+- _Limitations_ prevent the PCs from taking certain actions.
 It’s not an out-and-out restriction, though; a PC should always be free to take the limited action if she wants to deal with the consequences of doing so.
 Maybe the
 PCs are fighting in a nuclear reactor, and firing off gunshots could be disastrous.
 Maybe the monster is actually a PC’s brother, transformed.
 Maybe the villain has a dead-man switch.
 Again, it’s all about consequence: if you engage in this action, this will happen.
-- <em>Resistances</em> make other adversaries hard to handle in a particular way.
+- _Resistances_ make other adversaries hard to handle in a particular way.
 The dragon’s scales are impervious to mortal weaponry.
 The mob boss is protected by dirty cops.
 The bomb is so complex that disarming it using conventional means will almost certainly detonate it.
-Resistances force the PCs to vary their tactics, to come up with a Plan B. A really good resistance fuels the bulk of the session: because the dragon’s scales are immune to mortal weaponry, we must go on a quest to find the one sword that <em>will</em> hurt it.
+Resistances force the PCs to vary their tactics, to come up with a Plan B. A really good resistance fuels the bulk of the session: because the dragon’s scales are immune to mortal weaponry, we must go on a quest to find the one sword that _will_ hurt it.